sandulungu/hydra/README.md

 });
 ```

-Open your in your browser http://localhost/hydra_app/hello/John to see the result.
+Open http://localhost/hydra_app/hello/John in your browser to see execution result.

 See our [wiki](https://github.com/z7/hydra/wiki) for more [usage samples](https://github.com/z7/hydra/wiki/Samples).